X-Cotang/ASM/[#2 Registers].md

 ![](https://www.tutorialspoint.com/assembly_programming/images/register1.jpg)
 AX is the primary accumulator
-BX is known as the base registerb
+BX is known as the base register
 CX is known as the count register
 DX is known as the data register
 ## Pointer Registers (Thanh ghi con trỏ)